christopherburke/gdb_xt2np/README.md

 export GDBPYDIR=/eta-earth/cjburke/local/.conda/envs/py27
 alias eclipse='export PYTHONPATH=${PYTHONPATH}:${GDBPYDIR}/lib/python2.7/site-packages; export LD_LIBRARY_PATH=${GDBPYDIR}/lib:${LD_LIBRARY_PATH}; scl enable devtoolset-8 /eta-earth/cjburke/local/eclipse/eclipse'
 ```
-It was also necessary to all the lib directory to LD_LIBRARY_PATH because there was a collision for a library that matplotlib needs in the system and the one that it needs from the environment.
+It was also necessary to add the python lib directory to LD_LIBRARY_PATH because there was a collision for a library that matplotlib needs in the system and the one that it needs from the environment.

 Whew.. kinda sucky.
 I also haven't figured out why my ~/.gdbinit file is not working to automatically source the gdb_xt2np.py file at startup, so I have manually source it within eclipse IDE gdb version.

+###TODOs
+* Add support for memory ordering (i.e., column or row ordering). xt2np doesn't check the ordering of the xtensor container or set ordering when creating the numpy array
+* xt2np sets a python global variable with the same name as the variable.
+There is probably a safer way to do this and have the variable be available in the gdb python interpreter.